ep626/Brewtopia/README.md

-Brewtopia
+# Brewtopia
 ---
+**Ethan Prendergast**

-This web app: **This innovative application leverages the robust capabilities of the 'Open Brewery DB' API, providing users with a comprehensive and engaging platform to explore breweries across their state.
+This web app: **This web app: This innovative application leverages the robust capabilities of the 'Open Brewery DB' API, providing users with a comprehensive and engaging platform to explore breweries across their state.
 With a focus on user experience and accessibility, the application presents a streamlined search functionality that empowers users to discover a diverse array of breweries near them, catering to both aficionados and casual explorers alike.**

 ## Video Walkthrough

+Here's a walkthrough of implemented user stories:

 ![Website Demo](/src/assets/brew.gif)